denevell/Natch-Android/README.md

 --

 * Task: Start using gradle
-* Task: Start ui testing
+* Task: Use the jacoco gradle plugin

 ## Dev complete

+* Task: Add robolectic
 * Task: Should start unit testing
 * I should see the x most recent thread titles